AndersDeath/diary2/000-current.md

 # 26 June - Mittwoch - Berlin - 643 Tag der Einwanderung - Warm Rainy

 In the office I was on a lunch with Chinese colleges.
 It was so stupic and shitty that I didn't know what to think.
 The heads of Visable are really old fasion businessmen that try to push dust in partners eyes.
 It was so ridiculous and fun.
 I hope that understand what they do but I am not sure.
+BVG ticket from my company is still not with me.